 Zinc is one of the most important minerals for optimal health.
 One of the most publicized functions of zinc is its immune-supportive properties.
 Zinc is incredibly adept at helping your body protect itself against viruses and bacteria as it is essential in the development and function of the cells that run your immune system.
 Studies have shown that zinc can reduce the duration of the common cold and supports your body’s ability to heal wounds.
 Additionally, zinc is required for healthy growth and development, making it an important mineral for pregnant and lactating women and infants.
 Zinc is also known to support approximately 100 different enzyme processes!

 Food Sources Of Zinc

 There are many foods naturally high in zinc.
 It is preferable to get your zinc intake from animal sources as it is more bioavailable, and the phytates in plant-based sources keep your body from absorbing as much as necessary.
-If you are on a plant-based diet you need to consume 50% more food sources of zinc than a person who eats meat.
+If you are on a plant-based diet you may need to consume up to 50 percent more food sources of zinc than a person who eats meat.